OFAI/GermEval2024-GerMS/site/index.md

 **UPDATE 2024-06-25**

 * !!
-The paper deadline has bin shifted to end of day of July 3rd, CET (Central European Time)
+The paper deadline has bin extended to end of day of July 3rd, CET (Central European Time)
 * !!
-The codabench deadline has bin shifted to end of day of June 28th, CET
+The codabench deadline has bin extended to end of day of June 28th, CET
 * Clarification: for the competition phase, only the latest of several submissions will be considered, in other words, the one that is showing up on the leaderboard for the subtask.
 Please make sure that your